CryptoLeo-3000/CD-MiniProj/README.md

 The program is based on use of Regular Expression.

-It Fetches the currently playing song from Spotify on Windows, Linux and macOS and displays the lyrics in the command-line, browser tab or in a desktop application (based on what the user selects).
+It Fetches the currently playing song from Spotify on Windows, Linux and macOS and displays the lyrics in the command-line.
+The song changes automatically after you change the song or after the song end and next one starts.

 ## Requirements